syuzannaharutyunyan7/face-to-passport-matching/README.md

 ├── 2/
 ├── 3/
 └── 10/

-Face extraction fails
+Face Extraction Fails
 Check that:
 The image contains a visible face.
 The face is large enough to detect.
 The image is not severely blurred.
 The image is not corrupted.
 The image format is supported.
-Similarity results are unexpected
+Similarity Results Are Unexpected
 Remember that histogram correlation measures image characteristics rather than facial identity.
 Differences in lighting, pose, cropping, background, and image quality can affect the result.

-Processing takes a long time
+Processing Takes a Long Time
 Processing time depends on:
 Number of images
 Image resolution